Frequently Asked Questions

 It is certainly possible to look up emergency dispatch agency data for U.S. locations and save their phone numbers.
 However, even on many agencies' websites, it is not clear which number to call to report an emergency from outside that jurisdiction.
 DistantEmergency has analyzed publicly available information about these agencies from multiple sources and is continually conducting outreach to these agencies to keep the database accurate.
 If an agency's information is changed in the database, the DistantEmergency app instantly updates a saved contact's data in the app when the app is subsequently opened.
 The DistantEmergency app also has the added benefit of creating a contacts list and displaying the victim’s full saved address as the call is being made.

-An emergency call is made from the user’s phone--just like any other phone call--and not from the app itself.
+When using the DistantEmergency app, an emergency call is made from the user’s phone--just like any other phone call--and not from the app itself.
 Once the “call emergency dispatch” button is tapped, the user is shown the phone number in a prompt to confirm the call, which is a feature of the phone’s normal calling capability.

 No. Contacts and their data are saved locally within the app on the phone.
-They are not saved or backed up to any external 911anywhere infrastructure.
+They are not saved or backed up to any external DistantEmergency infrastructure.
 For more information, please refer to the DistantEmergency Privacy Statement.

 No. This is intentional.
 DistantEmergency is only as accurate as the saved location data.
 The app is designed so the user must manually enter contacts’ addresses on an individual basis.
 This is to ensure those addresses are current.
 Users must manually update any contact’s address if they move and it is recommended to confirm all contacts’ addresses are still accurate on at least an annual basis.